Northwest Territories: History

 The North-West Territories Council was created in 1875 for more local government in the North-West Territories.
 At first wholly made up of appointed members, it got its first elected members in 1882 and became wholly elected in 1888 when the council was reorganized as the Legislative Assembly of the North-West Territories.
 Frederick Haultain, an Ontario lawyer who practised at Fort Macleod from 1884, became its chairman in 1891 and Premier when the Assembly was reorganized in 1897.
 The modern provinces of Saskatchewan and Alberta were created in 1905.
 Contemporary records show Haultain recommended that part of the NWT split off to become the present provinces of Alberta and Saskatchewan become a single province, named Buffalo.
 The long-serving NWT member for Yorkton, Dr. Thomas Alfred Patrick, supported the creation of two provinces in that area.
 The Canadian government of Sir Wilfrid Laurier chose to draw up the provinces roughly according to Patrick's guidance.

 In the meantime, the British Arctic Territories were transferred to Canada and added to the North-West Territories in 1880.
 The province of Ontario was enlarged north-westward in 1882.
 Quebec was also extended northwards in 1898.
 Yukon was also made a separate territory that year and eventually gained additional territorial powers with the 2003 Yukon Act.
 One year after the provinces of Alberta and Saskatchewan were created in 1905, the Parliament of Canada renamed the "North-West Territories" as the Northwest Territories, dropping all hyphenated forms of it.

 Manitoba, Ontario and Quebec acquired the last addition to their modern landmass from the Northwest Territories in 1912.
 This left only the districts of Mackenzie, Franklin (which absorbed the remnants of Ungava in 1920) and Keewatin within what was then given the name Northwest Territories.
 In 1925, the boundaries of the Northwest Territories were extended all the way to the North Pole on the sector principle, vastly expanding its territory onto the northern ice cap.
-Between 1925 and 1999, the Northwest Territories covered a land area of 3439296 km2—larger than one-third of Canada in terms of area.
+Between 1925 and 1999, the Northwest Territories covered a land area of 3439296 km2—about one-third of Canada in terms of area.

 On April 1, 1999, a separate Nunavut territory was formed from the eastern Northwest Territories to represent the Inuit.

 Demography

 The NWT is one of two jurisdictions in Canada – Nunavut being the other – where Indigenous peoples are in the majority, constituting 50.4% of the population.
+According to interprovincial migration data for the 2024/2025 fiscal year, the Northwest Territories experienced continued net population loss.
+There were 680 inbound migrants moving to the territory and 1,874 outbound migrants leaving, resulting in a net migration of −1,194 people.

+The census classifies Indigenous Canadians as First Nations, Métis, or Inuit.

 According to the 2016 Canadian census, the 10 major ethnic groups were: